 From what I noticed, on the net, you do not find much in blogging guides included this step.
 Google Webmaster Tools are very important and all great bloggers use these tools.

-Maybe this is more technical and harder to explain, and that’s why blogger did not want to explain this step.
+Maybe this is more technical and harder to explain, and that’s why most blogger did not want to explain this step.
 Or perhaps some of them has not done them either by themselves.
-Or maybe they just keep them it secret, being something for webmasters and not for the average blogger.
+Or maybe they just keep it secret, being something for webmasters and not for the average blogger.
 However, the Google Webmaster Tools settings are, I repeat, very important.

 If you want your blog to be seen by the most important search engine, Google, you might want to make a few settings in Google Webmaster Tools.
 The most important thing would be checking your site in Webmaster Tools and bringing here an XML map of your website.
 It sounds complicated, but it’s not.

 This step can be done very easily.
-You will need to copy a verification code and pass it into the check box in the All in One SEO Pack plugin.
+You will need to copy a verification code and pass it into the checkbox in the All in One SEO Pack plugin.
 Below are some screenshots that show you what it’s about.

 Click the red check button in Webmaster Tools.
 Then you will receive a message that your website has been successfully verified.
-If this does not happen, it means that something has not been done, for example, the code has not been copied and passed into the dedicated field properly.
+If this does not happen, it means that something has not been done, for example, the code has not been copied and pasted into the dedicated field properly.
 Remember, you only have to pass the code between the quotes.

 Verification code in quotes: